mm6/ethereum-lab3/README.md

 ### Zoom URL: Please see Canvas and look under "Pages".

 **Learning Objectives:** The object of Part A is to introduce the student to the MetaMask wallet and crowdsale contracts.
 The objective of Part B is to introduce the student to debugging smart contracts using the truffle debugger.

 ##### Part A Set Up

 1. In Lab 1, you installed Ganache and you will be using it again here.
 Run Ganache Quickstart and leave it running for the remainder of Part A. This is, essentially, a client server application.
 Ganache is the server and is used to hold a single instance blockchain.
 We will visit the server with two clients - the Remix application running in a browser and a MetaMask wallet, also running in a browser.

 2. We will be using the Remix IDE to compile Solidity source code.
 We will also use Remix to deploy byte code to the Ethereum Virtual Machine (EVM) running on Ganache.
 Using Remix and MetaMask, we will interact with the contract using JSON-RPC.
 Remix runs in your browser.
 You don't need to install it.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;See: https://remix.ethereum.org/

 Run Remix in the same browser where you installed your MetaMask wallet.

  The wallet was installed in Lab 1.

 3. In Remix, create a Solidity file and name it "Lab3PartA.sol".
 [Paste the code at this link](../../blob/master/PartA/Lab3PartA.sol) into Lab3PartA.sol and click on "Select new compiler version" dropdown and select "0.4.18+commit".
 The contract should compile successfully and you may ignore the warnings.
 Select your provider as "Web3 Provider" and connect to Ganache on port 7545.
 You will deploy the contract soon.

 4. Click on the MetaMask plugin in your Chrome browser.
 There is a circle icon on the top right that is the "Accounts" icon.
 Click this icon and open "Settings".
-Set "Advanced Gas Controls" to "ON".
+Under "Advanced", set "Advanced Gas Controls" to "ON".
 Also, set "Show Conversion on Testnets" to "ON".

+At this point, a new network needs to be added to metamask.
+Metamask ships with a default "Localhost 8545" network, but this is not compatible with Ganache out of the box.
+We need to delete this network and add it with the correct settings to get it to work.
+Under "Settings" > "Networks", click on "Localhost 8545" and then on "Delete".
+Confirm Deleting the Network by pressing the red button.

-Click on the network selection dropdown menu on the top right.
-Select "Custom RPC" and under "Network Name" enter Ganache and under "New RPC URL" enter http://127.0.0.1:7545 and then select "Save".
+Click on the Add a network button on the top right.
+Under "Network Name" enter Ganache, under "New RPC URL" enter http://127.0.0.1:7545, under "ChainID" enter 1337, and under Currency Symbol enter "ETH" and then select "Save".
 You will now be able to import accounts from Ganache.
 Always ensure that you are working with the "Custom RPC" network and not any other networks in MetaMask.

 To see an expanded view of your wallet, click on the "Account Options" ellipsis to the right of the account and click on "Expand View".